mvdklip/Domoticz-Hewalex/README.md

 ### Heat pumps (PCWU)

 RS485 to Wi-Fi device setup and either eavesdropping on the communication between the G-426 controller and the PCWU or communicating directly to the PCWU over a dedicated RS485 port.
+Eavesdropping is easier to setup and allows reading temperatures but does not allow control over the pump.
 See https://github.com/mvdklip/hewalex-geco-protocol/tree/main/docs/PCWU for more information.

 ## Installation